Frank Sinatra discography

 American vocalist Frank Sinatra recorded 59 studio albums and 297 singles in his solo career, spanning 54 years.

-Sinatra after having had stints with the quartet The Hoboken Four and with the orchestras of Harry James and Tommy Dorsey (Note: Scattio), launched a solo career in 1943, signing with Columbia Records; his debut album The Voice of Frank Sinatra was issued in 1946.
+Sinatra after having had stints with the quartet The Hoboken Four and with the orchestras of Harry James and Tommy Dorsey, launched a solo career in 1943, signing with Columbia Records; his debut album The Voice of Frank Sinatra was issued in 1946.
 Sinatra would achieve greater success with Capitol and Reprise Records, the former of which he released his final two albums on—Duets and Duets II.
 Eight compilation albums under Sinatra's name were released in his lifetime, with more albums released following his death in 1998.

 Albums

 Studio albums

-Columbia Records introduced the LP album on June 21, 1948; prior to that albums were collections of 78s in a booklet resembling a photo album, rarely more than four records to a set.
+Columbia Records introduced the modern Long Play record on June 21, 1948; prior to that, record albums were sets of 78 rpm records in cardboard and paper sleeves, resembling a photo album, usually containing two to four records per album.
 Sinatra's Capitol studio albums were released on Concepts in 1992, and the bulk of his Capitol recordings released on the 1998 album The Capitol Years.